 Term of office of National Councillors

+This clause 8.7 is subject to the transitional arrangements in Schedule 1.

-8.7Schedule 1At the first meeting of each Annual Session of National Council, one half (rounded down) of the Chapter Presidents and one half of the Nationally-Elected Councillors (rounded down) will retire from the National Council.
-No National Councillor may retain office for more than two years unless they nominate for re-election.
+At the First Session of National Council, one half (rounded down) of the Chapter Presidents will retire from the National Council.
+No National Councillor (other than Nationally-Elected Councillors) may retain office for more than two years unless they nominate for re-election.

-Each National Councillor to retire in accordance with sub-clause 8.7(b)8.7.1 8.7(e) will be those who have been longest in office since their last election.
+Each National Councillor to retire in accordance with sub-clause 8.7(b) or 8.7(e) will be those who have been longest in office since their last election.
 If two or more National Councillors became National Councillors on the same day, the National President will decide which National Councillor must retire.

-A retiring National Councillor is eligible for re-election and does not need to give notice of their intention to submit themselves for re-election.8.7(f)8.7(j)8.2(a)(iv)8.7(e)Schedule 1
+A retiring National Councillor is eligible for re-election and does not need to give notice of their intention to submit themselves for re-election.

+Subject to clauses 8.7(f) and 8.7(j), a Nationally-Elected Councillor has a maximum tenure of two terms of three years (ie. six years) and will not be eligible for re-election or reappointment (as relevant) as a Nationally-Elected Councillor until three years after completion of their last term.
+At the First Session of National Council, one third (rounded down) of the Nationally-Elected Councillors will retire from the National Council.
+No Nationally-Elected Councillor may retain office for more than three years unless they nominate for re-election.

+If the National Council exercises its power under clause 8.2(a)(iv) to increase the number of Nationally-Elected Councillors, the term of office of those Nationally-Elected Councillors shall be determined in such a manner as to enable the operation of clause 8.7(e).
+For example, by way of adoption of transitional arrangements similar to that set out in Schedule 1.

-Despite clauses 8.7.18.7(b)8.7(c), 8.7.2 and 8.7.3, the National President remains on the National Council 5until they cease to be the Immediate Past President.
+Despite clauses 8.7(b) and 8.7(c), the National President, the National President Elect and the Immediate Past President will remain on the National Council for their term as a Director in accordance with clause 5.